Skip to main content

 What We Like

-• ✓ Affordable gravity filter at $24.95 — fraction of MSR AutoFlow XL price
+• ✓ Affordable gravity filter — a fraction of the MSR AutoFlow XL price

 • ✓ Dual-use: gravity-feed (hang from tree) or squeeze by hand